Parsa-Rajabi/CMPT-376/docs/syllabus.md

 ### Late Policy and Missed Items

-All course elements (including but limited to) assignments, quizzes, labs, midterm and project are required to be submitted or completed by the specified due dates.
-Inability to adhere to these deadlines will lead to a score of zero, unless exceptional situations are considered on an individual basis, subject to the approval of the instructor and supported by legitimate documentation.
+All course elements (including but not limited to) assignments, online and in-class activities, midterm and projects are required to be submitted or completed by the specified due dates.
+Inability to adhere to these deadlines will lead to a score of zero.
+Exceptional situations are considered on an individual basis, subject to the approval of the instructor and supported by legitimate documentation.
 Refer to accommodations and concessions section below for more details.

 ### Assignment/Project/Lab Policy

-- You may not send the instructor or the TAs draft assignments/project/labs for feedback – post all questions to Slack so that everyone can benefit from the answers
+- You may not send the instructor or the TAs draft assignments/project/labs for feedback or review.
 - Assignments/labs/projects may be shared/shown in class and online (with no student name/ID)
 - Deferrals or extensions will be determined on a case-by-case basis, where a legitimate reason can be determined (e.g. illness, family emergency, etc.) [FAS Academic Concession [Applied Sciences] form](https://coursys.sfu.ca/forms/apsc-fas-academic-concession/).

 ### Remarking Policy

-If you feel a course item has been significantly incorrectly assessed you may request a re-marking.
-However, before you do make such request, please follow the steps below:
+If you feel a course item has been incorrectly assessed you may request that the item be remarked.
+However, before making a remarking request, please complete the following steps:

 1. Review the marking rubric and ensure you understand the marking scheme.
 2. Review the marking comments and ensure you understand the feedback.